 Langtang Valley trekking is the perfect option if you are looking for a short, relatively easy, teahouse trek.
 It is a great introduction to Himalayan trekking, with the added bonus of breathtaking mountain views from day one.
 It is situated within the 1710 sq km Langtang National Park, which encompasses high mountains, peaceful Tamang villages, as well as the holy Gosainkunda Lake, and one of Nepal’s oldest monasteries.

 If you are lucky, it is possible to see the endangered Himalayan red panda, pika, muntjack, and musk deer on a clear day.

 Well if you are a bird lover that’s a bonus!
 As this region is a major migratory bird passage, many different bird species can be seen.

 Despite having remote trekking routes, this hike is preferred by most sight seekers who love the panoramic mountain views; if you are on this list?
 Surely you can join.
 Kunwar Travels recommends the Langtang Valley Trek because it’s enjoyable & will give you a trekking experience that is less strenuous than some of the other Himalayan treks in Nepal.

-Pro tip: It is compulsory to have Trekking permit entering Langtang national park, you can buy permit in Kathmandu at Nepal Tourism board (NTB).
+Pro tip: It is compulsory to have a Trekking permit to enter Langtang national park, you can buy permits in Kathmandu at the Nepal Tourism Board (NTB).

 4. Khopra Trek